Thinking of sending gifts to your OFS?

 Benson Computers – They accept single orders from UK, EU, USA, Canada & Australia.

-The problem with #2 is there’s a chance that the exact laptop you want might not be available in the local shops.
+The problem with #2 (your OFS looks for a computer with similar specs) is there’s a chance that the exact computer you want might not be available.

 If you’re not sure what kind of laptop your OFS should get, you or your OFS can use this guide: https://blog.onlinejobs.ph/pc-buying-guide-for-virtual-assistants/